zduputel/sacpy/README.md

 ```

 ###Interpolation
-To (linearly) interpolate the data trace to a new sampling step:
+To interpolate the data trace to a new sampling step:
 ```
 sacobj.interpolate(delta)
 ```
 where delta is the new sampling step (after interpolation).

+We use a sinc interpolation to avoid aliasing issues.
+This result in longer computation time than a linear interpolation.

 ###Decimation
 To decimate the data: